sharedferret/lynn/README.md

 a self-contained client-side React application with no backend.
 There are multiple entry points (see `public/`) in order to generate Telegram/Discord/Twitter link previews without a backend.

+You can view a live version of this site at [https://forays.info/](https://forays.info).

 ## Pages

 At present, the following pages are available: